lmc2179/bayesian_bootstrap/README.md

 Interested in contributing?
 We'd love to have your help!
 Please keep the following in mind:

 * Bug fixes are welcome!
-Make sure you reference the issue number that is being resolved, and that all test cases in `tests` pass on both Python 2.7 and 3.4/3.5.
+Make sure you reference the issue number that is being resolved, and that all test cases in `tests` pass.

 * New features are welcome as well!
 Any new features should include docstrings and unit tests in the `tests` directory.